SonarSource/sonarlint-vscode/README.md

 ## Connected Mode

-You can connect SonarLint to SonarQube 7.9+/SonarCloud by binding your VSCode workspace folder to your SonarQube/SonarCloud project(s), and benefit from the same rules and settings that are used to inspect your project on the server.
+You can connect SonarLint to [SonarQube](https://www.sonarsource.com/products/sonarqube/) 8.9+ or [SonarCloud](https://www.sonarsource.com/products/sonarcloud/) by binding your VSCode workspace folder to your SonarQube/SonarCloud project(s), and benefit from the same rules and settings that are used to inspect your project on the server.
 SonarLint in VSCode then hides **Won’t Fix** and **False Positive** issues in any file from a bound folder.

 While in Connected Mode, SonarLint receives notifications from SonarQube/SonarCloud about your Quality Gate changes and new issues.
 Notifications can be enabled or disabled from the UI while creating or editing the connection settings.
-For editing notifications in previous versions, please see [SonarLint Versions 3.5.4 and Lower](https://docs.sonarsource.com/sonarlint/vs-code/previous-versions/#sonarlint-v354-and-lower).
-Note that Connected Mode notifications are not available in the SonarQube Community Editions 8.6 and earlier.

-When running in Connected Mode with SonarQube 8.6 and above, and browsing a [security hotspot](https://docs.sonarsource.com/sonarlint/vs-code/using-sonarlint/security-hotspots/), a button will be available offering to open the hotspot in SonarLint (with SonarLint already running in VSCode).
+When running in Connected Mode, and browsing a [Security Hotspot](https://docs.sonarsource.com/sonarlint/vs-code/using-sonarlint/security-hotspots/), a button will be available offering to open the hotspot in SonarLint (with SonarLint already running in VSCode).
 Limitation: this feature relies on local communication between your web browser and SonarLint, and consequently is not available in some remote environments such as GitPod, or GitHub CodeSpaces.

 Connected Mode will also unlock your analysis of these languages: